-- (1) Following the completion of this offering, Bain Capital Rise Education IV Cayman Limited, Multi Union Resources Limited and public shareholders will beneficially own 80.0%, nil and 20.0% of our total ordinary shares, respectively.
-See "Principal and Selling Shareholders." - (2) Mr. Peng Zhang, an employee of an affiliate of our principal shareholder, Bain Capital Rise Education IV Cayman Limited, and Mr. Yiding Sun, our chief executive officer and director, hold 80% and 20% of the VIE's equity interests, respectively. - (3) The remaining 49% equity interests are owned by an unrelated third party. - (4) Under PRC law, entities and individuals who establish and maintain ownership interests in private schools are referred to as "sponsors."
+- (1) Following the completion of this offering, Bain Capital Rise Education IV Cayman Limited, Multi Union Resources Limited and public shareholders will beneficially own %, % and % of our total ordinary shares, respectively.
+See "Principal [and Selling] Shareholders." - (2) Mr. Peng Zhang, an employee of an affiliate of our principal shareholder, Bain Capital Rise Education IV Cayman Limited, and Mr. Yiding Sun, our chief executive officer and director, hold 80% and 20% of the VIE's equity interests, respectively. - (3) In June 2017, Mr. Yiding Sun entered into a share acquisition agreement with a former shareholder of the VIE to acquire 20% of the equity interest in the VIE, and thus became its 20% shareholder pursuant to applicable PRC laws and regulations.
+As of the date of this prospectus, we are in the process of completing the share pledge registration of Mr. Peng Zhang and Yiding Sun's equity interests in the VIE to the WFOE. - (4) The remaining 49% equity interests are owned by an unrelated third party. - (5) Under PRC law, entities and individuals who establish and maintain ownership interests in private schools are referred to as "sponsors."
 The rights of sponsors vis-à-vis private schools are similar to those of shareholders vis-à-vis companies with regard to legal, regulatory and tax matters, but differ with regard to the rights to receive returns on investment and the distribution of residual properties upon termination and liquidation.
 As of June 30, 2017, we had established 16 private schools in China to operate our network of self-owned learning centers.
-For more information regarding school sponsorship and the difference between sponsorship and ownership under relevant laws and regulations, see "Regulation-The Law for Promoting Private Education and Its Implementation Rules." - (5) Learning centers are not legal entities under PRC law.
-As of June 30, 2017, we had 56 self-owned learning centers across China, 54 of which were operated by the 16 schools for which we are the sponsor and two of which was operated by Wuxi Rise Foreign Language Training Co., Ltd., a non-school enterprise. - (6) Consulting Services Agreements - (7) Loan Agreements, Proxy Agreement, Call Option Agreement, Equity Pledge Agreement and Business Cooperation Agreement - (8) Proxy Agreement, Business Cooperation Agreement, Service Agreement, Call Option Agreement and Equity Pledge Agreement - (9) License Agreements and Comprehensive Services Agreements
+For more information regarding school sponsorship and the difference between sponsorship and ownership under relevant laws and regulations, see "Regulation-The Law for Promoting Private Education and Its Implementation Rules." - (6) Learning centers are not legal entities under PRC law.
+As of June 30, 2017, we had 56 self-owned learning centers across China, 54 of which were operated by the 16 schools for which we are the sponsor and two of which was operated by Wuxi Rise Foreign Language Training Co., Ltd., a non-school enterprise. - (7) Consulting Services Agreements - (8) Loan Agreements, Proxy Agreement, Call Option Agreement, Equity Pledge Agreement and Business Cooperation Agreement - (9) Proxy Agreement, Business Cooperation Agreement, Service Agreement, Call Option Agreement and Equity Pledge Agreement - (10) License Agreements and Comprehensive Services Agreements